EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 13.1.4.
 Income from academic meetings, events and practical courses

 13.2.
-Any leftover income of ESTES shall be used to achieve its aims.
+Any leftover income of ESTES shall be used to achieve its objectives.